cfmmoc/cfmmoc/README.md

 ## Running cfMMOC:

-    `cd bin/`
+Change directory to bin/ using `cd bin/`.

+Run `./cfMMOC`, and then start cfMMOC-back.

+Run `./cfMMOC`, and then start cfMMOC-fore.

-    `./cfMMOC #then start cfMMOC-back, when running for the first time, do not select full screen mode, and 800x600 resolution is recommended`
+As `./cfMMOC` runs for the first time, do not select full screen mode in configuration dialog, and 800x600 resolution is recommended.

-    `./cfMMOC #then start cfMMOC-fore`
+If `./cfMMOC` returns `./cfMMOC: error while loading shared libraries: libOgreMain.so.1.9.0: cannot open shared object file: No such file or directory`, please run as `LD_PRELOAD=./libOgreMain.so.1.9.0:./libOgreOverlay.so.1.9.0 ./cfMMOC`.

 ## Configuration